bambielli/bambielli.github.io/_posts/2017-07-16-game-of-life.md

 [Connway's Game of Life][gol]{:target="_blank"} is a simulation often covered in biology and math courses.
 It was created by mathematician John Conway in 1970 in response to a challenge posed by the great John Von Neuman.

-The game is played on a 2d grid of cells (ideally infinite), and begins with the player selecting an initial seed of "living" cells from which all future generations will be calculated.
-Future generations are calculated by following a simple set of rules (see Rules section below).
+The game is played on a 2d grid of cells (ideally infinite), and begins with the player selecting an initial seed of "living" cells from which all future generations are calculated.
+A simple set of rules dictate whether a cell lives or dies in the next generation (see Rules section below).

 To see a **deployed version** of the client I wrote that plays the game, [click here.][brian]{:target="_blank"}